Assimalign-LLC/PanopticDb/README.md

 # PanopticDb
-An all encompassing database engine for storing, aggregating, analyzing, data structures ranging from structured, semi-structured, to unstructured.
+An open source all encompassing database engine for storing, aggregating, and analyzing various data structures ranging from structured, semi-structured, to unstructured.